youarebamboozled/AlveusDB/README.md

 This is a work in progress and is not ready for use.
 I am not a database expert and this is my first attempt at creating a database.
 I am also learning Rust as I go so the code is probably not the best.
 I am open to suggestions and pull requests.
+And I know DB isn't the correct term for this, but I couldn't think of a better one.

 ## Goals